sveltejs/svelte/site/content/docs/02-template-syntax.md

 ---

-An animation is triggered when the contents of a [keyed each block](docs#each) are re-ordered.
-Animations do not run when an element is removed, only when the each block's data is reordered.
+An animation is triggered when an element inside a [keyed each block](docs#each) changes its position.
+Animations do not run for newly added or removed elements.
+They only run when the data of an existing element changes position within the each block's data.
 Animate directives must be on an element that is an *immediate* child of a keyed each block.

 Animations can be used with Svelte's [built-in animation functions](docs#svelte_animate) or [custom animation functions](docs#Custom_animation_functions).